The Saga Of Four Intertwined Bay Area Families

 By Dan Walters of The Daily Republic (Updated)

-Gavin Newsom was the first Democrat in more than a century to succeed another Democrat as governor and the succession also marks a big generational transition in California politics.
+Gavin Newsom was the first Democrat in more than a century to succeed another Democrat as governor, and the succession also marks a big generational transition in California politics.

 A long-dominant geriatric quintet from the San Francisco Bay Area — Governor Jerry Brown, Senators Dianne Feinstein and Barbara Boxer, House Democrat leader Nancy Pelosi, and state Democrat chairman John Burton slowly ceded power to younger political strivers.

-Moreover, Newsom succeeded someone who could be considered his quasi-uncle since his inauguration continued the decades-long saga of four San Francisco families intertwined by blood, by marriage, by money, by culture, and, of course, by politics — the Browns, the Newsoms, the Pelosis, and the Gettys.
+Moreover, Newsom succeeded someone who could be considered his quasi-uncle since his inauguration continued the decades-long saga of four San Francisco families intertwined by blood, by marriage, by money, by culture, and, of course, by politics — the Brown’s, the Newsom’s, the Pelosi’s, and the Getty’s.

 The connections date back at least 80 years, to when Jerry Brown’s father, Pat Brown, ran for San Francisco district attorney, losing in 1939 but winning in 1943, with the help of his close friend and Gavin Newsom’s grandfather, businessman William Newsom.